-Women are often considered enigmatic in their ability to balance contradictions effortlessly throughout the course of the day – strength with gentleness, intelligence with creativity and femininity with boldness.
+Women are often considered enigmatic in their ability to balance contradictions effortlessly throughout the course of the day – strength with gentleness, intelligence with creativity, and femininity with boldness.
 Many women accomplish incredible amounts in their daily lives, balancing work and other interests with family and home.
 Yet, instead of feeling happy, confident and empowered, many women feel weak, small and unhappy.
-At The Option Institute we help women feel good about who that are and what they offer to the world.
+At the Option Institute we help women feel good about who they are and what they offer to the world.
 We show them what it means to be exceptional.

 What Issues are Unique to Women?

 As women, we comprise 50.8% of the U.S. population (U.S. Census Bureau, 2010).
 Although we make up the majority of the people in the U.S. and, in fact, the world, we’ve had a history where we had to push to get some of the most basic rights held by men but denied to us.